josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🧁_bro_i_was_looking_at_chai_creme_brulee_was_is_the_issue_there.md

 What exactly is the problem?

 What particular grandiosity entertains your mind?
-Such that you still think that you're badly done to?  -->
+Such that you still think that you're badly done to?

+if you're pissed off that we're still all doing better than you in marginalised communities, do you know what really easy answer to that would be?

+Stop making us work so fucking hard just to be "not treated like complete shit all the time" your society.

+The circumstances you have created specifically encourage hard work and high perfectionism and high skills development and high goal orientation in marginalised communities in this country.

+If you don't want us to be that good?

+Stop making us do so much labour, just so that you might not shit on us *all* the time.

+Respect breeds respect.

+Get some.-->

 ---